ianlintner/forum/memory-bank/systemPatterns.md

 #### Factory Method
 Senator creation follows a factory method approach, generating senators with random traits and faction alignments.

+#### Agent Pattern
+The application implements an agent-based model where senators are autonomous agents that observe their environment, make decisions, and take actions.

+#### Memory Pattern
+Agents utilize a memory system that stores experiences, opinions, and relationships, allowing for decision-making based on past interactions.

+#### Observable Environment Pattern
+The senate environment acts as an observable object, notifying agents of events and allowing them to react accordingly.

 #### Strategy Pattern
 Different debate and voting strategies can be employed based on senator traits and faction alignments.